+86 1510-529-7925 [email protected]

 Nile Rodgers.
 Such an easy shot with great lighting throughout the show.

 But it does not matter if the lighting is great or terrible.
-Once you are comfortable in shooting a show manually, getting the correct exposure is no problem.
+Once you are comfortable shooting a show manually, getting the correct exposure is no problem.

 DSC_0268-1024x768-1024x768 Concert Photography Lesson 3

-Step 2.
-Set the camera to manual mode.
+Step 2: Set the camera to manual mode.

-Step 3.
-Setting up the correct white balance.
+Step 3: Set the correct white balance.

-Step 4.
-The Rule of 4 and 8
+Step 4: The Rule of 4 and 8.

 Step 1

 First, let’s look at setting up the camera and the settings you should be using.
-The very first thing you should do when you are going to shoot a concert is made sure your camera is set up correctly, that means making sure you are using continuous auto-focus, that your camera metering is set to spot metering.
-We will be shooting in manual mode but we use spot metering as a safety net.
-If the meter in the camera is shooting at you for being very under or overexposed, then it is time to chimp quickly at one shot to double check your exposure.
-For each camera, the steps to do this is different.
-If you don’t know how to set up your different auto-focus settings or how to put your camera into manual mode, then you are not ready to be shooting a show.
-If you are stuck, there are tons of basic shooting guides on the internet to go and watch.
+The very first thing you should do when you are going to shoot a concert is make sure your camera is set up correctly.
+This means ensuring you are using continuous autofocus and that your camera metering is set to spot metering.
+We will be shooting in manual mode, but we use spot metering as a safety net.
+If the meter in the camera shows that you are very under or overexposed, then it is time to quickly check one shot to double-check your exposure.

 DSC_0268-1024x768-1024x768 Concert Photography Lesson 3

-Spot metering set on my D3S, but each camera has a different location to set this.
+Spot metering is set on my D3S, but each camera has a different location to set this.
 You need to check your camera manual if you don’t know how to do it.

 Step 2